 This contemporary home office shelving unit from John Lewis & Partners is both stylish and functional.
 The designers have chosen to use both oak and oak veneer to give it a sturdy, hardwearing structure which is perfect for storing files, books and other necessary office items.
 The boxes at the end of each shelf can be used to frame a lamp or ornaments, so you can extend your unique taste to your home office.
 It's easily our pick of the best home office shelving unit.

-A small printer isn’t what you need for super quality photo print outs, but for everyday usage and some general colour printing thrown in, the HP OfficeJet 250 is a good option.
+A compact printer isn’t what you need for super quality photo print outs, but for everyday usage and some general colour printing thrown in, the HP OfficeJet 250 is one of the best small printers (opens in new tab) available.
 This small printer can (obviously) print, as well as scan and copy.
 You should have no problem carrying out your business admin.
 And, when out visiting clients, you can print on premises, too – the HP OfficeJet 250 is just about small enough to pop into a rucksack.
 It’s easy to set up, only takes 90 minutes to charge up, and it’s wireless, so you can easily print from phones and other mobile devices.

 This little coffee machine from Lavazza gets our vote for the quietest model on the market, plus it produces a decent cup of coffee too, making it great for home offices.